Vegan cheese: Texture

+Meltability

+One empirical method designed to quantify cheese meltability, the degree to which cheese melts and flows, is the Schreiber Meltability test.
+In this test, a cheese cylinder of known dimensions is centered on a baking surface marked with concentric circles.
+Then, the cheese is heated for 5 minutes at 232 °C. After cooling, the dimensions of the cheese are re-measured, and the meltability is calculated based on the change in area and the largest distance between the center and edge of the cheese.
+Though this test is empirical, it is used by cheese producers and food scientists because it is a simple yet effective quantitative method to compare the meltability of vegan cheese compared to dairy cheese.

+A simple rheological test for meltability is measuring how the viscosity of the cheese changes upon heating, with vegan cheese generally having lower viscosity at room temperature.

+Hardness, springiness, and cohesiveness

+Many other properties of cheeses can be quantified and compared using a simple uniaxial compression test, in which a cheese sample is vertically compressed and the stress and strain responses are recorded.
+The "hardness" of cheeses, or the force needed to bite down on the cheese, is the maximum force applied to the sample.
+The "springiness" of the cheese, or how well the cheese returns to its original shape after compression, is quantified using the strain recovery or dimensional change after removing the applied compressive force.
+Springiness is relevant to shape recovery after slicing a piece of cheese from a block.
+The "cohesiveness" of cheese quantifies its tendency to crumble or stay together and is determined by the strength of the chemical bonds in the cheese.

 Nutrition

 The nutritional value of vegan cheese varies.

 Most vegan cheese contains no cholesterol and less saturated fat than dairy cheese.
 Most vegan cheese is low in calcium, though the Go Veggie brand has similar calcium content to dairy cheese.
 Vegan cheese is generally not a good source of protein compared to dairy cheese.

 A 1998 study comparing cheddar cheese to one type of vegan cheese found that the vegan cheese had lower calories, fat, and protein, though protein content of dairy cheese varies by type.
 The vegan cheese had higher riboflavin and vitamin B12, making it an acceptable replacement for cheddar cheese in terms of those nutrients.
 On the other hand, the vegan cheese did not provide vitamin A or vitamin D, in contrast to cheddar cheese.
 The vegan cheese was found to be a useful source of calcium, but not as good a source as cheddar cheese.

 Some vegan cheeses may be fortified to provide vitamin B12, while other vegan cheeses are not.